Anomalous Primes and the Elliptic Korselt Criterion: Squarefree Elliptic Korselt Numbers of Type I

 The classical notions of pseudoprimes and Carmichael numbers are related to the orders of numbers in the multiplicative group $(\Z/n\Z)^*$.
-These concepts were generalized to other algebraic structures such as elliptic curves.
-The notion of elliptic pseudoprime and elliptic Carmichael number were introduced in \cite{DG2} for curves with complex multiplication.
-In \cite{Korselt} these notions were extended for arbitrary elliptic curves $E(\Q)$.
-The definition of elliptic pseudoprime for arbitrary elliptic curves is follows: Let $n\in\Z$ and $E(\Q)$ be an elliptic curve given by a minimal Weierstrass equation, and let $P\in E(\Z/n\Z)$.
-Write the $L$-series of $E(\Q)$ as $L(E(\Q),s) =\sum a_n/n^s$.
-Then $n$ is an \emph{elliptic pseudoprime} for $(E,P)$ if $n$ has at least two distinct prime factors, $E$ has a good reduction at every prime dividing $n$ and $(n+ 1-a_n)P\equiv 0 \pmod n$.
-The definition of elliptic Carmichael for arbitrary elliptic curves is follows: Let $n\in\Z$ and $E(\Q)$ be an elliptic curve.
+These concepts can be generalized to other algebraic groups, such as elliptic curves.
+The notions of elliptic pseudoprimes and elliptic Carmichael numbers were introduced in \cite{DG2} for curves with complex multiplication.

+In \cite{Korselt} these notions were extended to arbitrary elliptic curves $E/\Q$.
+The definition of an elliptic pseudoprime for an arbitrary elliptic curve is as follows: let $n$ be a positive integer greater than $1$, let $E/\Q$ be an elliptic curve given by a minimal Weierstrass equation, and let $P\in E(\Z/n\Z)$.
+Write the $L$-series of $E/\Q$ as $L(E/\Q,s) =\sum a_n/n^s$.
+Then $n$ is an \emph{elliptic pseudoprime} for $(E,P)$ if $n$ has at least two distinct prime factors, $E$ has good reduction at every prime dividing $n$, and $P$ is $(n+1-a_n)$-torsion in $E(\Z/n\Z)$.
+Following the analogy with classical pseudoprimes, if $n=p$ is a prime of good reduction, the last condition holds trivially.
+Indeed, $E(\Z/p\Z)$ is an elliptic curve over $\F_p$ of order $p+1-a_p$, so every point is $(p+1-a_p)$-torsion.

+The definition of an elliptic Carmichael number for an arbitrary elliptic curve is as follows: let $n$ be a positive integer greater than $1$ and let $E/\Q$ be an elliptic curve.
 Then $n$ is an \emph{elliptic Carmichael number} for $E$ if $n$ is an elliptic pseudoprime for $(E,P)$ for every point $P\in E(\Z/n\Z)$.

-In \cite{Korselt}, the author also introduce two Korselt-type criteria (called Type I and Type II elliptic Korselt numbers) for elliptic Carmichael numbers.
+In this section, we only consider integers $n$ that are coprime with $2$ and $3$.
+In classical number theory, Korselt's criterion---which is satisfied by a composite number $n$ if $(p - 1) \mid (n - 1)$ for every prime $p$ dividing $n$---can be used to test for Carmichael numbers.
+In \cite{Korselt}, Silverman introduces an analogous criterion for elliptic curves.